fauxpilot/fauxpilot/documentation/client.md

-We offer some ways to connect to FAUXPILOT Server.
+We offer some ways to connect to the FauxPilot Server.
 For example, you can create a client by how to open the Openai API, Copilot Plugin, REST API.

 ## API